 Time has stood still there and within hours I felt relaxed, but excited about the week to come.
 How had Glynis discovered this tranquil island where the pace of life is like none I’ve ever known?

 I wanted time to get back to my writing and this was the perfect solution.
 Inspirational sessions led by Glynis and the added bonus of a wonderful camaraderie with the other writers.
 Sharing ideas, experiences and I loved every minute.

 Other highlights included the welcoming islanders, the little restaurants and discovering the island itself.
 Either walking and enjoying the wonderful views, or heading off with my notebook and a head full of ideas that I needed to get down on paper.

 I sat, undisturbed for hours, thinking and writing.
-No interruptions whatsoever other than the noises of the island … The wind in the trees, birdsong and the sound of the water lapping on the small beach.
+No interruptions whatsoever other than the noises of the island … The wind in the trees, birdsong and the sound of the water gently lapping on the small beach.

 It wasn’t a real beach, just a rocky outcrop, but it was my beach.